Foreword

 Parameter structures

-SQLC generates Go structures to encapsulate SQL query parameters, but only when there is more than one parameter.
-If the SQL query has only one parameter, SQLC does not use a structure and passes the corresponding value directly to the function.
+sqlc generates Go structures to encapsulate SQL query parameters, but only when there is more than one parameter.
+If the SQL query has only one parameter, sqlc does not use a structure and passes the corresponding value directly to the function.

 In the example above, a structure has been generated to pass the necessary parameters so that it can be passed to the function that was also generated: